mplesser/azcam/docs/docs/index.md

   3. Applications, as descrived above.
 Client apps communicate with *azcamserver* over sockets or the web API.

 ## Operation
-While there are multiple pythonic ways to access the object instances in code, it is common to use the `api` instance to access most objects, available as `azcam.api`.
-On there server side the `controller` object, for example, can be accessed as `api.controller`.
-On the client side, the `api` object maps to the standard objects but with only a reduced set of exposed methods.
-So while `api.exposure.reset` may available to server and client code, `api.exposure.set_video_gain` may only be available on the sever.
-There is also a local database for temporary storage maintained in the *azcam.db* object.
+While there are multiple pythonic ways to access the object instances in code, they are always accessible from the *database* object `db`.
+For example, when defined, the `controller` object can be accessed as `db.controller` and the `qe` object can be accessed as `db.qe`.
+In most environments these objects are mapped directly into the command line namespace, so in practice commands are executed directly as `object.method`, e.g. `exposure.expose(2.5, "dark", "dark image")`.

+On the python console client side, the `api` object allows communication from the client to an *azcamserver* application over the socket-based command server interface.
+The API class typically exposed allows only a limited set of methods to the standard server-side objects.
+So while `api.exposure.reset` may be available the command `api.exposure.set_video_gain` may not be.
+These less commonly used commands are still accessible, but only with lower level code such as `api.server.rcommand("controller.set_video_gain 2")`.

 As an example, the code below can be used to set the current system wavelength and take an exposure.
 It is assumed the the *azcam_itl* environment has been added to the python search path.